Devp459/Devp459/README.md

 <h3 align="left">Connect with me:</h3>
 <p align="left">- Feel free to reach out at <a href="https://www.linkedin.com/in/dev-patel-459-uic/" target="blank">Linkedin</a></p>
-<p>- If you have any questions, feel free email me
+<p>- If you have any questions, feel free to email me
         <a href="mailto:devrp2306@gmail.com">devrp2306@gmail.com</a>
 </p>